-And most recently, Karin Öberg, Professor of Astronomy at Harvard University and a founding board member of the Society for Catholic Scientists.
-In a recent interview with BioLogos (a faith-science ministry founded by Collins), she commented that, after finishing her undergraduate studies at Caltech and beginning her Ph.D. in Leiden, “The next book I ordered was Mere Christianity, which is a dangerous book to read if you are trying to stay agnostic, especially if you’re primed, as I was . . .
+And most recently we heard from, Karin Öberg, Professor of Astronomy at Harvard University and a founding board member of the Society for Catholic Scientists.
+In an interview with BioLogos (a faith-science ministry founded by Collins), she commented that, after finishing her undergraduate studies at Caltech and beginning her Ph.D. in Leiden, “The next book I ordered was Mere Christianity, which is a dangerous book to read if you are trying to stay agnostic, especially if you’re primed, as I was . . .
 Being well-primed, I got through about half the book before acknowledging that I believed what C.S.
 Lewis believed.”

 “Believed what C. S. Lewis believed”—let that sink in for a moment as I note a few resources and before I offer two takeaways.

 - The most important book for Lewis’s impact is Mere Christianity.

 - Alister McGrath’s most approachable biography on Lewis.